What is industrial maintenance?

 Industrial maintenance mechanic

-The industrial maintenance (IM) mechanic is the most popular type of industrial maintenance worker as they are needed in every industry that uses machinery for manufacturing purposes.
+The (IM) mechanic is the most popular type of industrial maintenance worker as they are needed in every industry that uses machinery for manufacturing purposes.
 In addition to maintaining and repairing equipment, IM mechanics also install and dismantle equipment.
 They work with hydraulics, pneumatic systems, pumps, valves, cylinders, and other types of industrial equipment.
 The strongest IM mechanics have electrical and PLC programming skills.

 The industrial engineer is responsible for planning, designing, implementing, and managing processes that maximize equipment reliability and production efficiency.
 They are not technically part of the maintenance team, but they collaborate with maintenance leaders to understand which types of maintenance can assist with achieving production goals.
 The industrial engineer reports to a production engineering or continuous improvement manager.